To read previous VIFF coverage, click here.

 Isabelle Huppert’s Michèle is brash, enigmatic and sensual.
 I can’t think of another performance to compare to her lest it precede with the word “less”.
 Within the opening moments of the film we see Michèle lying in a bath, if not for one small detail in the scene everything about the scene’s calmness and her nonchalant demeanor would indicate nothing serious had just occurred.
 At a dinner with three of her friends on the same night, Michèle mentions the “assault” in passing without the slightest indignation toward what just happened (“It’s over.
 It doesn’t need talking about anymore.”).
 Her reaction, however, isn’t simply denial of what has just occurred.
 By going out and purchasing a can pepper spray, as well as a tiny hatchet, her reaction seems to indicate reprisal or revenge.

 The foibles and obstacles of Michèle’s life come into play in an almost dark comic opera, the dimwitted adult son, the freeloading mother, and her younger stud-of-a-neighbor whom she develops a deep attraction for, all compound into Michèle’s personal quest to exact revenge on her rapist.
-Verhoeven prepares his film like a master chef, slowly stirring in his ingredients to create a magisterial feast, while always tempting us with the main course.
-Michèle’s seemingly androphobic quest against the men in her life starts to become a denser study in the enigma of human compulsion, and with every encounter and misadventure (her clash with her unfaithful daughter-in-law, a confrontation with her masochistic coworker, a love affair with her friend’s boyfriend) the film starts to become tautological, every subplot coalesces to the relativity of desire, and the moral implications behind it.
+Verhoeven prepares his film like a master chef, slowly stirring in his smaller ingredients, while always tempting us with the main course.
+Michèle’s seemingly androphobic quest against the men in her life starts to become a denser study in the enigma of human compulsion, and with every encounter and misadventure (her clashes with an unfaithful daughter-in-law, a sadomasochistic coworker, and her best friend’s lover) the film starts to become tautological, every subplot coalesces to the relativity of desire, and the moral implications behind it.

 Paul Verhoeven’s topics, in science fiction and other genres, have always amounted to a high form of schlock, but always acknowledged was the man’s capacity for tearing down the structures of American capitalism.
 The pure, unfiltered audacity of films like Showgirls have gone mostly unrecognized, but Robocob, Total Recall and even Starship Troopers ultimately became timely protests against the depreciation of personal identity, social identity and national identity (respectively) in a generation where multimedia, controlled by big corporations and political groups, had reached its pinnacle in doubling down on their power of mass conformity.
 In many respects Elle, beyond the feminist tract and empowerment fantasy, is about the identity of the mind, disassociated from the hub of public, social interaction.